eclipse-threadx/getting-started/Renesas/RSK_RX65N_2MB/readme.md

 **Total completion time**: 30 minutes

-In this tutorial you use Azure RTOS to connect the Renensas Starter Kit+ for RX65N-2MB (hereafter, the Renesas RX65N) to Azure IoT.
+In this tutorial you use Azure RTOS to connect the Renesas Starter Kit+ for RX65N-2MB (hereafter, the Renesas RX65N) to Azure IoT.
 The article is part of the series [Getting Started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 The series introduces device developers to Azure RTOS, and shows how to connect several device evaluation kits to Azure IoT.

 You will complete the following tasks: